the-scouts/por/sphinx_source/chapter-9.rst

 Rule 9.79 Permanent High Ropes Activities
 -----------------------------------------
-Permanent high ropes activities are defined in :rule:`9.78 High Ropes Activities`
+Permanent high ropes activities are defined in :rule:`9.78+`

 a.
 Construction and maintenance of permanent high ropes structures must follow the guidelines in AAIAC (Adventure Activities Industry Advisory Committee) -- The UK Ropes Course Guide.
 This can be found at `here <https://www.scouts.org.uk/volunteers/running-your-section/programme-guidance/general-activity-guidance/roped-activities/high-ropes/>`__